SAML SSO: User Guide

 Enterprise users can access Wrike with corporate credentials if SAML-based SSO (SSO/SAML integration) is enabled for their subscription.
-Single sign-on (SSO) is the general term for the various techniques which allow users to access multiple applications from a single authorization point, which is managed by an identity provider (IDP).
+Single sign-on (SSO) is the general term for the various techniques that allow users to access multiple applications from a single authorization point, which is managed by an identity provider (IDP).
 Security Assertion Markup Language (SAML 2.0) is a leading industry standard for exchanging the authentication and authorization data that Wrike supports as a service provider (SP).
 No actual passwords are transferred to or from Wrike during the authorization event.
 Instead, Wrike receives a SAML assertion of the user identity, which is valid for a limited period of time and digitally signed.

-- Go to wrike.com/login.
+Go to login.wrike.com.

-- Enter your company (SSO) email address.
+Enter your company (SSO) email address.

-- Launch the Android or iOS app on your phone.
+Launch the Android or iOS app on your phone.

 To generate a one time password:

-Please note, one-time passwords expire in 30 minutes.
+One-time passwords expire in 30 minutes.